 Suicide rates are on the rise across the nation but nowhere more so than in rural counties, according to a new study by a team of Centers for Disease Control and Prevention researchers.
 The study maps, in unprecedented detail, county-level changes in suicide rates between 2005 and 2015.
 The animation below, generated from figures in the report, shows a persistent, nationwide increase in suicide rates at the county level during that period.

 Suicide is a major public health issue – and around the clock, its impact is felt globally.
-More than 800,000 people worldwide die by suicide annually, according to the World Health Organization (WHO).
+Close to 800,000 people die due to suicide every year, which is one person every 40 seconds, according to the World Health Organization (WHO).

 - Suicide chapter from the Washington State Injury and Violence Prevention Guide